 Obviously, focus and depth of field are important elements in every image.
 Focus directs the viewer’s eye and helps share the photographer’s vision.
 Depth of field (your aperture) is an equally important skill to master as it also contributes to the story and mood and controls the depth or intimacy of an image.

-You will be assessed a score of 4 if your set demonstrates the following: focus is frequently accurate.
+You will receive a score of 4 out of 6 points if focus is frequently accurate in your set of images.
 In addition, depth of field may occasionally be insufficient to keep details in focus, or it may not effectively isolate your subject.
 In other words, your depth of field selection is occasionally discordant with the story you are telling.

 Perhaps your focus is consistently accurate and there is some use of creative (de)focus in your images.
 If so, you have met the criteria for a score of 5.